-What is private fostering
+What is private fostering?

-Private Fostering is when a child or young person under 16 years old (or under 18 if disabled) goes to live with someone for 28 days or more by private arrangement (without the involvement of a local authority) with someone who is not a:
+Private fostering is when a child or young person under 16 years old (or under 18 if disabled) goes to live with someone for 28 days or more by private arrangement (without the involvement of a local authority) with someone who is not a:

-- close relative (brother, sister, aunt, uncle, grandparent or step parent)
+- close relative (brother, sister, aunt, uncle, grandparent or step-parent)

-- guardian or a person with parental responsibility;
+- guardian or a person with parental responsibility.

 Private foster carers might be:

-- friends of the child’s family;
+- friends of the child’s family

-Examples of private foster care arrangements:
+Examples of private foster care arrangements

-- children sent to this country for education or health care by parents or guardians living overseas;
+- children sent to this country for education or health care by parents or guardians living overseas

-- Teenagers living with a friend’s family as a result of problems at home;
+- teenagers living with a friend’s family as a result of problems at home

-- children on holiday exchanges;
+- children on holiday exchanges

 - children whose parents’ study or work involves unsociable hours, which make it difficult for them to use ordinary day care or after school care.

-- A child could be at risk.
+- A child could be at risk

-- It is an offence for the carer and parent not to notify the local authority.
+- it is an offence for the carer and parent not to notify the local authority

-- If you are a private foster carer, you could be putting yourself and your family at risk and miss out on help and support.
+- if you are a private foster carer, you could be putting yourself and your family at risk and miss out on help and support

-- a social worker will visit the carer and talk to them about how well they will be able to look after the child.
-The social worker will ask the carer to fill out a consent form so we can make legal checks with other agencies such as the Disclosure and Barring Service;
+When you contact us we will ask for further details and arrange for a social worker to visit.
+A social worker will visit the carer and talk to them about how well they will be able to look after the child.
+They will ask the carer to fill out a consent form so we can make legal checks with other agencies such as the Disclosure and Barring Service.

-- if we think something is not satisfactory we can insist that the carer sorts out the problem, for example by fitting fire guards or smoke alarms.
+We have the right to stop a person from private fostering if they, or their home, are not suitable.
+If we think something is not satisfactory we can insist that the carer sorts out the problem, for example by fitting fire guards or smoke alarms.

 - Parents and carers are both responsible for informing us about their private foster care plans for a child.